 Following this, the study’s lead authors have concluded that vitamin D supplements are “critical” in ensuring that people maintain a good level of vitamin D in their diets, as there won’t be enough through food alone.
 Additionally, Shane McAuliffe from the NNEdPro Nutrition and Covid-19 Taskforce has said that due to the low cost and widespread availability of vitamins, they are a “sensible” solution to solving deficiency during the winter months.

-Known as immunity nutrients, vitamins A, C and D have been hailed as wellness essentials for years, with various studies emphasising their benefits for our immune systems.
+Known as immunity nutrients, vitamins A, C and D have been hailed as wellness essentials for years, with various studies emphasising their benefits for our immune systems (they’re also considered to be the best vitamins for healthy skin as well).
 But in the age of Covid-19, we need to be more careful than ever.
 There’s currently not enough studies to suggest that vitamin D could fight off the virus but experts widely agree that avoiding deficiency is worthwhile for the potential it has in lowering the risk of coronavirus.

 So now we’re in the colder months, when it’s difficult to know the difference between coronavirus and the flu or the common cold, it’s more important than ever to make sure that everyone knows how much vitamin D they need and whether they are getting enough.
 So if you can’t get your hands on a flu jab near you, here’s what the experts have to say about vitamin D…